duskyshelf/CV/README.md

 Coming from a mathematical background, I enjoy finding logical and simple solutions to problems.
 During my time at Makers Academy I found these skills extended from a general affinity for clean, functional business logic to being able to piece together larger team projects as they grew more complex and discordant.
 During team projects for Makers Academy I found myself at the center of operations, using my understanding of the architecture to pull together the different branches of code at critical points.

 For both ends of the spectrum I want to highlight 2 repos I am particularly proud of:
-Clean simple code: https://github.com/duskyshelf/bowling-challenge - Pure Javascript ten-pin bowling business logic.
+Clean simple code: [Ten Pin Bowling](https://github.com/duskyshelf/bowling-challenge) - Pure Javascript ten-pin bowling business logic.
-Building and connecting a large project: https://github.com/duskyshelf/ispy-game - Final project at Makers Academy.
+Building and connecting a large project: [iSpy Game](https://github.com/duskyshelf/ispy-game) - Final project at Makers Academy.
 Built using Ionic.

 #### Agile Working